PatrickFfm93/PatrickFfm93/README.md

 ### Hi there 👋

+I am passionate about software development in the areas of **web (JavaScript, TypeScript, React, Node.js)** and **AWS (web (fullstack -> amplify), serverless, event-driven architectures, media services)**.
+In my repo you can find contributions to various projects as well as some of my own projects.

+This readme will also contain links to articles and other projects in the future.

+The best way to reach me is LinkedIn: https://www.linkedin.com/in/patrickbichiou/

+Greetings
+Patrick

 <!--
 **PatrickFfm93/PatrickFfm93** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.